abcdesktopio/docs/opsdocs/docs/usecases/4.4/deploy-demo-gcp-abcdesktop-com/configure-kubernetes-cluster-gcp.md

 ### Configure gcloud cli

-First you will need to authenticate to your GCP account though the following command.
+Authenticate to your GCP account using the following command.

 ```
 gcloud auth login
 ```

-Then you will need to configure `gcloud` to set your GCP project as current project by running the following command.
+Configure `gcloud` to set your GCP project as the active project by running the following command.

 ```
 gcloud config set project <YOUR_PROJECT_ID>